Interfaces

 What is the difference between an abstract class and an interface?

 I believe that right now, you are wondering what is the difference between an abstract class and an interface.
 You can think about interfaces as being “a really really abstract abstract class.
-So abstract that it’s no longer a class – it’s now just an interface.
-An interface does not have any implementation in it.
-The table below summarizes the key differences between interfaces and abstract classes.
+So abstract that it’s no longer a class – it’s now just an interface“.
+Historically an interface could not contain any implementation at all; since Java 8, interfaces can provide a limited form of implementation via default and static methods (we will see these shortly).
+A full comparison table is provided at the end of this lecture as a reference, once you have seen interfaces in action.

 One of the key differences between interfaces and abstract classes is that you can implement more than one interface in one class (you cannot do this with abstract classes).
 You just need to separate the interface names with commas in the class declaration.
 For example, let’s say that we have an interface ElectricalAppliance defined as: